vedant011/flutter-snippets/README.md

 ## About <a name = "about"></a>

-- This repository consists of [Flutter](https://https://github.com/flutter/flutter) snippets
+- This repository consists of collection of [Flutter](https://https://github.com/flutter/flutter) snippets
 - If you want to contribute you can pull a request

 ## Contributers <a name = "contributers"></a>